ironsheep/P2-FLASH-FS/REF/README.md

 ## Versions from Chip
-This is a recap of the version history.
+This is a recap of the version history of files arriving from Chip:

 | Version | Date | Purpose |
 | --- | --- | --- |